If you are applying for this course from within the UK/EU, click apply now.

-Further develop your professional skills by focusing on commercial design and range planning and developing your personal brand identity, while diversifying your fashion portfolio.
+Further develop your professional skills by focusing on commercial design and range planning and developing your personal brand identity, while defining your fashion portfolio.

 Undertake a series of tasks which help prepare you for interviews and the world of work, looking at transferable skills such as professionalism, communication, problem solving and research and analytical skills.
 Attend visits and talks by industry professionals sharing their experience and expertise.

 In your final project you get to set your own brief, which will be carefully researched and presented in your Final Proposal.
 This will provide the framework for your personal project, which you can direct in a number of ways.
 Past successful final projects have included an ethical childrenswear range for IKEA, an original branding and promotion pack for an urban menswear range and a conceptual collection of mens’ suits inspired by the stages of grief through to acceptance.

 We don’t currently display entry requirements for United States.
 Please contact the Student Admin team on email@example.com or 0191 515 3154.

 The annual fee for this course is £9,250 but you will receive £3,000 cashback in Year 1 of the full undergraduate course.

 In addition, you may receive free travel across the Tyne and Wear region and a University of Sunderland StudyPLUS Card loaded with additional offers up to the value of £200, plus a bundle of study skills books worth £80.

 If you are a full-time UK student you may be eligible to receive financial support to cover your fee and maintenance loan for the full four years.